Where to begin? Some practical tips from a beginner

 So, what next?

 So where to begin?
 If you are waiting, begin now.
-Begin with the resources you have in hands.
+Begin with the resources you have in your hands.
 If unsure, ask for help.
-Once began, stay motivated and do not give up.
+Once began, stay motivated, and do not give up.
 Good to have inspirations but, work towards making your own mark.

 If this article was useful to you, please Like/Share so that, it reaches others as well.
 To get e-mail notification on my latest posts, please subscribe to my blog by hitting the Subscribe button at the top of the page.